-a.
-When a program is outdated and needs to be revised, the

-- academic division chairperson requests for course modification (Appendix X). - b.
+- a.
+When a program is outdated and needs to be revised, the academic division chairperson requests for course modification (Appendix X). - b.
 Upon receipt of permission, the program is revised, then submitted to the Committee Chairperson along with a copy of the old program. - c.
-The Committee Chairperson will review revised program the with the Curriculum Committee and send their recommendation to the President for final action if changes don't changes in total number of credits.
-If the total number of credits will change, then the program modification is submitted to the cabinet for recommendation and then to the Board of Regents for final action. - d.
+The Committee Chairperson will the revised program with the Curriculum Committee and send their recommendation to the President for final action if the changes don't include changes in total number of credits.
+If the total number of credits will change, then the modification is program submitted to the cabinet for recommendation and then to the Board of Regents for final action. - d.
 The Committee Chair informs the academic divisions and the Instructional Coordinator of the President's or Board of Regents' final decision on the revised program.